ryanschiang/chatgpt-export/README.md

 ## Usage

-- Copy contents of `exportMarkdown.min.js`
+- Copy file contents of `exportMarkdown.min.js`
-- On ChatGPT window, paste into console
+- To save ChatGPT conversation, paste into the browser console